olliw42/mLRS-docu/docs/MATEKSYS.md

 The most convenient way of flashing the mLRS devices is via their USB-C port and using the [mLRS Web Flasher](https://mlrs.xyz/flash) app.

-Plugin the UBS-C while pressing the bind button.
-This puts the mLRS device into the DFU mode (LEDs are not flashing). then follow the instructions provided by the mLRS Web Flasher app.
+Plug in the USB-C cable while pressing the bind button.
+This puts the mLRS device into DFU mode (LEDs are not flashing).
+Then follow the instructions provided by the mLRS Web Flasher app.